-From 103 runners, Foxwedge has 36 individual winners including three stakes winners – Foxplay (Group 2 ATC Tea Rose Stakes & Tattersalls Furious Stakes); Kentucky Miss (Listed VRC Cap d’Antibes Stakes) and Volpe Veloce (Listed Triton Stakes (NZ)).
-With another six stakes placegetters four of those are in the northern hemisphere.
-Progeny by Foxwedge have earned more than $1.7million as of November 11th, 2016.
+From 103 runners, Foxwedge has 55 individual winners including three stakes winners – Foxplay (Group 2 ATC Phar Lap Stakes, Tea Rose Stakes & Tattersalls Furious Stakes); Kentucky Miss (Listed VRC Cap d’Antibes Stakes) and Volpe Veloce (Listed Triton Stakes (NZ)).
+With another seven stakes placegetters four of those are in the northern hemisphere.
+Progeny by Foxwedge have earned connections more than $2.9million as of mid-March, 2017.

 Newcastle trainer Jason Deamer is now in his 14th year as a full-time trainer, after a short riding career when his weight got the better of him, with Racing New South Wales granting him his license in 2002.